-Issue 1.1: Are the Endowment's standards for eligibility and policies for funding consistent with the Agency's mission and legislated objectives?
+Issue 1.4: Are NEA's standards for determining grantee eligibility consistent with the Agency's mission and legislated objectives?

 Strategy: The OIG will survey these measures to assess Agency compliance and evaluate the extent to which stated purposes are being achieved.